- Is it true that I don’t have to be driving to be arrested and charged with DUI?

 Under Alabama law, anyone arrested for DUI is required to submit to a blood, breath or urine test to determine the alcohol level in the blood.
-Refusal to take a chemical test will result in an automatic 90-day driver's license suspension imposed by statute 32-5-192, Code of Alabama.
+Refusal to take a chemical test will result in an automatic 90-day loss of your driver’s license imposed by statute 32-5-192, Code of Alabama.

-The Preliminary Alcohol Screening (PAS) test involves having the subject blow into a small hand-held device.
+The Preliminary Alcohol Screening (PAS) test or Preliminary Breath Test (PBT) involves having the subject blow into a small hand-held device.
 It is a “breath test” of sorts, but it has been widely criticized as unreliable by scientific experts, for giving inaccurate and false, high readings.
-You are not required to take the PAS test, and if you have consumed any alcohol you should respectfully decline to take the test.
-On the other hand, if you have not consumed any alcohol, you probably should take the PAS.
+You are not required to take the PAS or PBT test, and if you have consumed any alcohol, you should respectfully decline to take the test.
+On the other hand, if you have not consumed any alcohol, you probably should take the PAS or PBT.
 A zero or low reading on the device may result in your immediate release.

-The effective defense of DUI cases is extremely complex and difficult and requires uniquely specialized training and skills.
-A qualified DUI lawyer is an expert on everything relating to the effects of alcohol consumption on the human body; this includes the manner in which alcohol is absorbed, then “burned off.”
+The effective defense of DUI cases is extremely complex and requires uniquely specialized training and skills.
+A qualified DUI lawyer is knowledgeable in everything relating to the effects of alcohol consumption in the human body; this includes the manner in which alcohol is absorbed and then “burned off.”
 An experienced DUI lawyer is well-acquainted with the forensic experts called by the prosecution and is aware of any weak points in their qualifications that can be shown on cross-examination.

-Your personal injury lawyer and the lawyer who drew up your Will are probably very skilled and talented attorneys, but their training and experience may be of little use to you in a DUI courtroom.
-Your driver's license, your financial resources, your livelihood and your liberty are all at stake in a DUI prosecution.
-You need an expert to defend you!
+Your personal injury lawyer and the lawyer who drew up your will are probably very skilled and talented attorneys, but their training and experience may be of little use to you in a DUI courtroom.
+Your driver’s license, your financial resources, your livelihood and your liberty are all at stake in a DUI prosecution.
+You need an experienced DUI attorney to defend you!